CHERYL PABERZS, LMFT

 I have a Master’s of Science in Couples and Family Therapy from the University of Oregon in Eugene and have been practicing therapy with individuals, couples, families, and groups since 2014.
-I have experience in practice settings including community mental health, schools, and emergency crisis response.
+I have experience in practice settings including community mental health, schools, emergency crisis response, and private practice.

-My clients would describe my style as compassionate, curious, directive, and challenging.
-For growth to occur, people require a balance of safety and agitation - as I get to know my clients, I learn their individualized strengths and proclivities in order to determine the appropriate pace to suit their needs.
-It is my goal to create a therapeutic environment that allows you to learn and practice your new skills or rediscover lost ones, and connect to something deeper within yourself and with others.
+My clients would describe my style as authentic, compassionate, curious, and directive.
+For growth to occur, I believe people require a balance of safety and agitation.
+As I get to know my clients, I learn their individual strengths and growth areas in order to determine the appropriate pace to suit their needs.
+It is my goal to create a therapeutic environment that allows you to be yourself while learning how to practice new skills, rediscover lost ones, and connect to something deeper within yourself and with others.
 I am open to feedback and crave your input on what about our work you feel is working and what isn't.

-I recently moved to Colorado from Oregon and grew up in Michigan, went to graduate school and lived in Oregon for awhile, started a private practice with close friends in Colorado, and bounced back to Michigan after the birth of our daughter.
-In my free time, I enjoy spending time with my partner and our dogs, hiking, camping, snowshoeing, playing D&D or board games, drawing, painting, attending live music shows, and watching nerdy movies and hockey (go Red Wings!).
+I grew up in Michigan, went to graduate school and lived in Oregon for awhile, started a private practice with close friends in Colorado, and bounced back to Michigan after the birth of our daughter.
+In my free time, I enjoy spending time with my partner of 15 years and our dogs, hiking, camping, snowshoeing, playing D&D or board games, drawing, painting, attending live music shows, and watching movies or hockey (go Red Wings!).